biocypher/biocypher/docs/tutorial.md

 While ID and label are mandatory components of our knowledge graph, properties are optional and can include different types of information on the entities.
-In source data, properties are represented in arbitrary ways, designations rarely overlap even for the most trivial of cases (spelling differences, formatting, etc).
+In source data, properties are represented in arbitrary ways, and designations rarely overlap even for the most trivial of cases (spelling differences, formatting, etc).
 Additionally, some data sources contain a large wealth of information about entities, most of which may not be needed for the given task.
 Thus, it is often desirable to filter out properties that are not needed to save time, disk space, and memory.

 ```{note}
 Maintaining consistent properties per entity type is particularly important